-*Note: Evan had his surgery on February 3.
-I’m working on an update for that, but … you know … life and such is happening …
+*Note: Evan had his surgery on February 3, 2017 and everything went very well.
+I haven’t had a chance to write an update for that, but … you know … life happened …

 Remember my excitement over his diagnosis that there were no more cysts on his little kidney?
 Well, that is still the case, and I’m still very grateful for that, but there is more to the story now.